lynnjaco/art-inventory-manager/README.md

     (Small Canvas - $20 | Medum Canvas - $40 | Large Canvas - $60 | Small Photo - $10 | Medium Photo - $20 | Large Photo - $30 | Original - $110)
     Artwork usually has different levels of complexity, so the user has the option to set the multiplier according to their own parameters.
 *   **Preview Product Specifications**: Preview the details of the product being added before submission, including image, price, and description.
 *   **Manage Current Inventory**: View and manage the current inventory of products.
-Products added to the inventory list with no product quantites will display an "out of stock" alert.
+Products added to the inventory list with no product quantites will display an "out of stock" alert.  if product is added to inventory with a total quantity of less than 20, a "Low Stock" alert will display.
 *   **Responsive Design**: The interface is designed to be responsive and work well across different devices and screen sizes by converting dispaly into a column view at narrow screen width;

 Technologies Used